pivotal-cf/pivnet-resource/README.md

 Downloads the provided product from Pivotal Network. **Any EULAs that have not already been accepted will be automatically accepted at this point.**

+The metadata for the product is written to both `metadata.json` and `metadata.yml` in the working directory (typically `/tmp/build/get`).
+Use this to programmatically determine metadata of the release.

 #### Parameters

 * `globs`: *Optional.* Array of globs matching files to download.